Tutorial

 Combining authentication solutions with Guardian and Phx Gen Auth

-Many web apps have both a web interface and an Json api.
-When the normal web app has a classic session based authentication, an API need something like Json Web Tokens to use for authenticate the requests.
+Many web apps have both a web interface and a JSON API.
+When the normal web app has a classic session-based authentication, an API needs something like JSON Web Tokens to authenticate the requests.

-In this tutorial I will start with a web app that already have a standard web authentication solution with phx_gen_auth.
-Then I will make an api with protected endpoints that will require a Json Web Token solution with Guardian.
+In this tutorial, I will start with a web app that already has a standard web authentication solution with phx_gen_auth.
+Then I will make an API with protected endpoints that will require a JSON Web Token solution with Guardian.

-I have already generated an app with the boilerplate generator that contains Phx Gen Auth.
-However, I want to register as a user so I can start the webserver and go to /users/register
+I have already generated an app with the tutorial generator that contains Phx Gen Auth.
+However, I want to register as a user, so I can start the webserver and go to /users/register.

 mix phx.gen.pretty_html Products Product products name description:text price:float

-**Note** that I use a custom HTML generator that comes with the tailwind option from the boilerplate.
+Note that I use a custom HTML generator that comes with the tailwind option from the tutorial.

 I want to have the products index route and show route visible to everyone as if this was a webshop.
-However, the rest of the CRUD actions requires that a user is logged in to reach.
+However, the rest of the CRUD actions require that a user is logged in to access.

-Inside the routes file, I already have route scopes setup for private routes and public routes.
-Make sure that the create and update and delete are private.
+Inside the routes file, I already have route scopes set up for private routes and public routes.
+Make sure that the create, update and delete are private.

 # Private routes